 The Value-Added Producer Grant (VAPG) Program is a competitive grants program administered by the Rural Business Cooperative Service at USDA to help producers move into value-added agricultural enterprises.
 The term "value-added" refers to an agricultural commodity or product that has changed physically or was produced, marketed or segregated (for example, identity preserved, eco labeling, etc.) in a manner that enhances its value or expands its customer base.

-First authorized in 2001, the program was expanded and improved under the 2002 Farm Bill and now has been improved even further under the 2008 Farm Bill.
+First authorized in 2001, the program was expanded and improved under the 2002 and 2008 Farm Bills.
 This program aims to provide planning and/or capital investment for value-adding enterprises started by farmers, ranchers, foresters and fishermen.
 These enterprises help increase income, create new jobs, contribute to community and rural economic development, and enhance food choices for consumers.

 To be eligible for grant funding, applicants for a VAPG must meet requirements that are outlined in the Notice of Funds Available (NOFA) published in the Federal Register.
 If you are an independent producer, a farmer or rancher cooperative, agricultural producer group or a majority-controlled producer-based business venture, you are eligible to apply for a value-added grant.
 The NOFA will provide definitions for each of these categories, along with other requirements of the program.
 A new NOFA is published each fiscal year and includes any information relating to any particular emphasis USDA is considering.